AndrewBoessen/CUDAgrad/README.md

 ### Demo - Make Moons

-This is an example traning a MLP for classification on the [make moons](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html) dataset
+This is an example training a MLP for classification on the [make moons](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html) dataset

 ![data](./moons.png)